 The primary colonial perspective of introducing the Forest Act was to exploit the forest for commercial interest.
-Following the land reform, there was increased numbers of land reclamation in the sparsely inhabited areas of the Brahmaputra that was being taken up by the outside immigrants who brought under permanent cultivation that particular tenurial structure was changed from periodic lease to annual or decennial tenure.
-Due to commercialization of agriculture, hardworking and skilled immigrant peasants from Eastern Bengal increased the economic institutions.10 commercial crops focused more on the reduction of the cost of transport and more security to the supply of merchandise to distant provinces or countries.
+Following the land reform, there was increased numbers of land reclamation in the sparsely inhabited areas of the Brahmaputra valley, which was being taken up by the outside immigrants who brought under permanent cultivation that particular tenurial structure was changed from periodic lease to annual or decennial tenure.
+Due to commercialization of agriculture, hardworking and skilled immigrant peasants from Eastern Bengal increased the economic institutions.10 extensive rural transactions in the weekly village markets escalated.
+The colonial interest of the commercial crops focused more on the reduction of the cost of transport and more security to the supply of merchandise to distant provinces or countries.